safareli/purescript-stacksafe-function/README.md

 A newtype over normal function (->), which guarantees stack safety.
 It's safe to be used in FFI code, as representation of underlying function is not changed.

+NOTE: Stack safety applies to composition only!
+It does not make a function, that is not stacksafe, safe.

 ## Installation

 ```